sebolbcde/bcde8/_posts/2014-07-21-call-for-papers.markdown

 #### What to expect?
 The conference aims at bringing together local and international scholars and analysts for exchange of ideas and discussion of recent results related to development economics research.

+Submissions from female researchers and students are especially encouraged.

 BCDE8 follows up on the success of previous conferences held in La Paz, Cochabamba, and Santa Cruz, that attracted prestigious researchers and policymakers, and included keynote lectures by Norman Loayza (World Bank), Miguel Urquiola (Columbia), Beatriz Armendáriz (Harvard), Máximo Torero (IFPRI), Santiago Levy (IADB), James Robinson (Chicago), Rodrigo Soares (Columbia), Eduardo Lora (LACEA), Roberto Rigobon (MIT), and Eduardo Engel (Yale).